themeblvd/tweeple/readme.txt

 **Twitter Feeds**: You can setup as many Twitter Feeds on your site as you want, and manage them all from one location at *WP Admin > Tools > Tweeple*.
 A Twitter feed can be configured to pull a Twitter user's public timeline, public list, favorite tweets, or a custom search term, phrase, or hashtag.

-**Implmentation**: You can display any of your Twitter feeds on your website via the "Tweeple Twitter Feed" widget or the `[tweeple_feed]` shortcode. -- [See Usage Instructions](http://wordpress.org/plugins/tweeple/installation/).
+**Implementation**: You can display any of your Twitter feeds on your website via the "Tweeple Twitter Feed" widget or the `[tweeple_feed]` shortcode. -- [See Usage Instructions](http://wordpress.org/plugins/tweeple/installation/).

 = Contributing =